pantsel/konga/README.md

 You can configure your  application to use your environment specified settings.

-There is an example configuration file on following path.
+There is an example configuration file on the root folder.

 ```
 .env_example